tjfontaine/node-addon-layer/README.md

 # addon layer

-This is a thin shim layer for node that provides a C API similar to [JSAPI](https://developer.mozilla.org/en-US/docs/SpiderMonkey/JSAPI_Reference).
+This is a thin shim layer for node that provides a C API somewhat inspired by [JSAPI](https://developer.mozilla.org/en-US/docs/SpiderMonkey/JSAPI_Reference).

-**This is still just proof of concept**
+**This is still very alpha**

 ## implementation